oryory2/ProductsCatalog/README.md

 - Node.js
 - JavaScript/TypeScript support
 - Visual Studio Code
-- MongoDB Compass - installed and running on localhost:27017
+- MongoDB Compass  running on localhost:27017
 - Git for version control

-## Running instructions
+## Installing instructions

 1. Clone the repository
 2. Make sure you have all the neccassary